-We will briefly describe the tableau-based theorem prover lean $T^{A_P}$ listed at the beginning and explain its behavior.
-We assume familiarity with free-variable tableaux (e.g. [3]) and the basics of programming in Prolog.
+We will briefly describe the basic working principle of the tableau-based theorem prover lean T^{A_P} shown in Figure 1.2 We assume familiarity with free-variable tableaux (e.g. (Fitting, 1990)) and the basics of programming in Prolog.

 For the sake of simplicity, we restrict our considerations to first-order formulæ in Skolemized negation normal form.
-This is not a serious restriction; the prover can easily be extended to full first-order logic by adding the standard tableau rules.
-However, Skolemization has to be implemented carefully to achieve the highest possible performance.
+This is not a strong restriction; the prover can easily be extended to full first-order logic by adding the standard tableau rules.
+However, Skolemization has to be implemented carefully to achieve the highest possible performance (Beckert et al., 1993).3